donkeycode/frontendlogger/README.md

-# logjs
+# frontendlogger

-logjs is a JavaScript library for sending logs of front events and errors to a server.
+frontendlogger is a JavaScript library for sending logs of front events and errors to a server.

 This library sends logs to the server only when it catches a warning or a critical event.
 Logs sent to the server are composed of the last events logs.